Skip to main content ↓

 Should You Even Bother Leaving Sales Voicemails?

 Will prospects even listen to my message, or will it just be deleted as soon as it’s received?
 If my message is heard, what are my chances of getting a response?
-Shouldn’t I just focus on email and forget sales voicemails altogether?
+Shouldn’t I just focus on email outreach and forget sales voicemails altogether?

 These are legitimate questions and the answers will vary depending on your industry and individual prospects.
-In all honesty, your response rate with sales voicemails probably won’t be high—the average response rate for a prospecting voicemail is between 4-6%, industry wide.
+In all honesty, your response rate with sales voicemails probably won’t be high—the average response rate for a prospecting voicemail is between 4-6%, industry-wide.
 You’ll probably see more engagement using email.
 And leaving the perfect message takes planning and practice.

 With so much stacked against you, why bother?
 Because the responses to sales voicemails are generally of a much higher quality.
 What you lose in response rate will be made up for in conversion rate—if you know how to leave quality messages, that is.